19 Thyroid Disease Symptoms You Should Get Checked Out ASAP

 Both hypothyroidism and hyperthyroidism can interfere with ovulation, which impairs fertility.
 Thyroid disorders are also linked to pregnancy complications.

 High levels of low-density lipoprotein (LDL) cholesterol that haven't responded to diet, exercise, or medication have been linked to hypothyroidism.
 Elevated levels of the "bad" cholesterol can be caused by an underactive thyroid and are cause for concern.
 Untreated hypothyroidism can lead to heart problems, including an enlarged heart and heart failure.

 If you have one or more of these symptoms and suspect it's your thyroid, see your doctor and ask for a thyroid stimulating hormone (TSH) test, Free T3, and Free T4 tests, says Dr. Miller.
 Based on test results, your symptoms, and your physical exam, you may be prescribed synthetic hormones.
 Testing and treating a thyroid disorder takes a bit of trial-and-error so expect to visit the doctor a few times before the dosage is right.

-Expect to have to be your own advocate when it comes to your thyroid.
+And during testing and exploring treatment options, expect to have to be your own advocate when it comes to your thyroid.
 Some doctors may be resistant to a thyroid diagnosis, although the American Associated of Clinical Endocrinologists narrowed the TSH range for acceptable thyroid function from 0.5-5.0 to 0.3-3.04 in 2003.
 That means more women fall into a range that can be treated.
 “Find a doctor who treats the person, not just the lab tests,” says Dr. Miller.
 “If you’re feeling better at a certain dosage—that should carry just as much weight as the lab results.”

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter